Ertugrulmutlu/OpenAnima/README.md

 The app then starts with safe defaults.
 Missing saved assets are skipped without preventing valid overlays from loading.

+---

 ## Manual Smoke-Test Checklist

 Before publishing a v1 release, run this checklist on a clean Windows machine or clean test folder:

-- Launch `OpenAnima.exe`.
+* Launch `OpenAnima.exe`.
-- Confirm the Control Panel opens without a terminal.
+* Confirm the Control Panel opens without a terminal.
-- Import a static PNG or JPG and add it to the desktop.
+* Import a static PNG or JPG and add it to the desktop.
-- Import a GIF and confirm it animates.
+* Import a GIF and confirm it animates.
-- Import an APNG and confirm it displays or falls back safely.
+* Import an APNG and confirm it displays or falls back safely.
-- Import a WebM and confirm playback starts when system codecs support it.
+* Import a WebM and confirm playback starts when system codecs support it.
-- Import a frame-folder animation.
+* Import a frame-folder animation.
-- Import or configure a sprite strip.
+* Import or configure a sprite strip.
-- Import or configure a spritesheet with at least one named animation.
+* Import or configure a spritesheet with at least one named animation.
-- Import or configure a composite UI asset and move a runtime value slider.
+* Import or configure a composite UI asset and move a runtime value slider.
-- Move, scale, change opacity, and change speed on an overlay.
+* Move, scale, change opacity, and change speed on an overlay.
-- Toggle lock, click-through, always-on-top, visible, and hidden states.
+* Toggle lock, click-through, always-on-top, visible, and hidden states.
+* Configure and trigger an overlay action.
+* Enable movement settings and test velocity, bounce, gravity, and friction.
-- Restart the app and confirm valid overlays restore from `config.json`.
+* Restart the app and confirm valid overlays restore from `config.json`.
-- Confirm missing saved assets are skipped without crashing.
+* Confirm missing saved assets are skipped without crashing.
-- Use recovery actions: center all, show all, unlock all, disable click-through.
+* Use recovery actions: center all, show all, unlock all, disable click-through.
-- Confirm `logs/openanima.log` is created and Diagnostics shows useful paths.
+* Confirm `logs/openanima.log` is created and Diagnostics shows useful paths.
-- Build with `pyinstaller OpenAnima.spec` and run the packaged executable.
+* Build with `pyinstaller OpenAnima.spec` and run the packaged executable.

+---

 ## Known Limitations

-- v1 is focused on 2D overlays for Windows.
+* v1 is focused on 2D overlays for Windows.
-- 3D model support is not included in v1.
+* 3D model support is not included in v1.
-- APNG playback depends on available decoding support and may fall back.
+* APNG playback depends on available decoding support and may fall back.
-- WebM playback depends on Qt Multimedia, installed codecs, and backend behavior.
+* WebM playback depends on Qt Multimedia, installed codecs, and backend behavior.
-- Transparent WebM alpha is backend-dependent and may not be preserved.
+* Transparent WebM alpha is backend-dependent and may not be preserved.
-- Sprite strips and spritesheets may require manual metadata or crop correction.
+* Sprite strips and spritesheets may require manual metadata or crop correction.
-- Composite UI assets may require manual layer alignment.
+* Composite UI assets may require manual layer alignment.
-- Third-party asset packs vary in structure and may need cleanup.
+* Third-party asset packs vary in structure and may need cleanup.
-- Cross-platform behavior is not a v1 guarantee.
+* Cross-platform behavior is not a v1 guarantee.

+---

+## Roadmap

+### v1.0

+Reliable 2D overlay engine for Windows, including Library, Desktop, Inspector, Settings, Diagnostics, asset packs, APNG/WebM support, config recovery, and PyInstaller packaging.

+### v1.x

+Polish and distribution work, including cleaner first-run flow, better examples, issue-driven fixes, stronger asset setup UX, and release packaging improvements.

+### Future

+Richer desktop assets, more creator workflows, reusable presets, and possible experiments with 3D desktop objects.

+---

 ## Credits And Asset Disclaimer